 - Instant funding 24/7 via mobile app

-- Fast e transfer funding (often under 30 minutes)
+- Fast e-transfer funding (often under 30 minutes)

 - Accept disability assistance as sole income source